 At the arraignment, Greg then discussed the case facts with the handling District Attorney in court, showing her the online shoplifting prevention certificate of completion and explaining the client’s recently tumultuous personal life.
 Greg had dealt with this particular District Attorney many times in the past and enjoyed good rapport with her.

-The terms of diversion were that the client would perform 40 hours of community service and the case would be dismissed after six months if the client remained out of trouble.
+The terms of diversion were that the client would perform 40 hours of approved community service and the case would be dismissed after six months if the client remained out of trouble.